nielsvanrijn/3dGradient/README.md

 </div>
 ```

-The default HTMLelment and class combination is div.card, but you can change it in whatever you want!
+The default HTMLelment and class combination is `div.card`, but you can change it in whatever you want!
 On line 6 of the script pass your HTMLelement and class cobination in the `querySelectorAll`
 ```js
 document.querySelectorAll('div.card').forEach(function(elem) {...}